-Since arriving in 2011, Gernon has had 10 players selected as MAC Player of the Week, an accolade that did not happen in 2010 and happened only once in 2009.
-Under Gernon, Ryan McMillin and Andrew Sohn have been named First Team All-MAC and Brian Stroud was named Second Team All-MAC, honors that had been elusive since 2008.
+Since arriving in 2011, Gernon has had 16 players selected as MAC Player of the Week, an accolade that did not happen in 2010 and happened only once in 2009.
+Under Gernon, two Broncos have been named First Team All-MAC and Western Michigan has had three Second-Team All-MAC recognitions, honors that had been elusive since 2008.
 Three players have been chosen in the MLB draft.

 With Gernon at the controls his impact was felt immediately as the Broncos were ranked 10th in the nation in 2011 for winning percentage improvement of 14 games by the NCAA for posting 26 victories in just his first season.
 In 2011 under Gernon, the Broncos swept arch rival Ohio for the first time since 1985 and tied the school history mark by successfully sweeping MAC opponents on four occasions.
 Western Michigan also swept two games from Michigan State in 2011 going 3-5 against Big Ten opponents.
 The 2011 season culminated with Brian Stroud (31st) and Eric Heckaman (33rd) being selected in the MLB amateur draft by the Detroit Tigers.
 Bronco pitchers recorded the most saves in school history with 16 led by Heckaman who recorded the second most in a season with 10.
 Senior second baseman Zach Thoma led the nation in sacrifice bunts.
 This was only the second time in school history that a Bronco has led the nation in a statistical category since southpaw Greg Brake led the nation in ERA with a 0.95 in 1984.
 Senior Tim Cross was named First Team Academic All-MAC in 2011.